Lilith-In-Starlight/Moloch/README.md

 You are a child who was sacrificed by your parents to the god at the top of The Ancient Tower.
 The tradeoff is simple: Throw away what you love most, and I can give you power.
 You refuse to let yourself be murdered by the people and the creatures inhabiting the tower, and in a desperate attempt to survive, you begin your ascent.

+If you like this project you can join it's [Discord Server](discord.com/invite/aYZ3K5FDQ3)

 ## Controls

 - **Movement:** WASD